lxcyp/deskbot/README.md

 deskbot
 -------

-\#rice's desktop bot.
-(At least for now.)
+Started as a desktop bot.
+I'm trying to make it as complete as spoonbot, then work from there.

-I'd list the commands and usage here, but if you really want to know, just check .help, come on.
+Check the wiki for a list of commands and how to make your own.

 To start the bot:
 ```